-- To avoid stress, lighting of sufficient strength should be ensured during destocking. - All persons who catch animals must be trained in the animal-friendly handling of poultry.
-If external personnel are used, it must be ensured and documented that the crew leader has been sufficiently trained and that the catchers have received sufficient instruction on the animal-friendly handling of poultry during catching and loading. - Livestock owners who use their own or external personnel to catch and load animals must ensure that these persons handle the poultry in the appropriate, animal-friendly manner. - The names of all catchers participating in each loading must be recorded in writing.
-Before the catching starts, each catcher must document with signature that he was suitably instructed by his leader or the animal owner on the handling of slaughtering poultry (e.g. on the basis of the checklist "Use of persons assigned to the stabling out/replacement"). - All catchers must wear clean working clothes and clean shoes or boots.
-Shoes or boots should be provided by the company.
+- To avoid stress, lighting of sufficient strength should be ensured when destocking. - All persons who catch animals must be trained in the animal-friendly handling of poultry.
+If external personnel are used, it must be ensured and documented that the crew leader has been sufficiently trained and that the catchers have received sufficient instruction on the animal-friendly handling of slaughtering poultry during catching and loading.
+Livestock owners who use their own or external personnel to catch and load animals must ensure that these persons handle the slaughtering poultry in the appropriate, animal-friendly manner.
+The names of all catchers (in-house or external) participating in each loading must be recorded in writing.
+Before the catching starts, each catcher must document with signature that he was suitably instructed by his leader or the animal owner on the handling of slaughtering poultry (e.g. on the basis of the checklist "Use of persons assigned to destocking")